adubredu/ammi/README.md

 ammi
-Application to help college freshmen to transition into college easily
+iOS app to help college freshmen to transition into college easily